Tore André Flo: Rangers

-In November 2000, Flo was sold to Scottish Premier League team Rangers, in a record £12 million deal (£ today), making Flo the most expensive Norwegian player ever, Rangers' most expensive signing and the biggest transfer by any Scottish club.
+In November 2000, Flo was sold to Scottish Premier League team Rangers, in a record £12 million deal, making Flo the most expensive Norwegian player ever at the time, Rangers' most expensive signing and the biggest transfer by any Scottish club.

 Much was expected of Flo, and he started off well by scoring on his début in a 5–1 victory over Rangers' archrivals Celtic, and hit 18 goals in 30 SPL games.
 His second season at Rangers was considered his best in Scotland, scoring 22 goals in 42 games, including the opening goal in the 2002 League Cup final win over Ayr United.

 Sunderland

 He was sold to Sunderland on transfer deadline day at the beginning of the 2002–03 season.
 Flo's arrival was announced alongside fellow striker Marcus Stewart, and the total cost of the transfers were declared as £10m.
 The individual prices were not made clear by Sunderland, although a figure of £8.2 million for Flo was widely quoted by the media.
-Sunderland have since confirmed that he was bought for £6.75 million (£ today), making him Sunderland's second most expensive purchase.
+Sunderland have since confirmed that he was bought for £6.75 million, making him Sunderland's second most expensive purchase.
 Sunderland's manager Peter Reid had been under-fire throughout pre-season for his failure to buy a big-name striker as a long-term replacement for the ageing Niall Quinn.
 The relatively high price-tag for a player who was struggling in Scotland, and the late hour of his signing led many fans, and pundits including legend Jimmy Montgomery to believe that Flo was a deadline-day panic buy.
 Once again he scored in his debut match, a 1–1 draw with Manchester United.

 It was clear by Sunderland's tactics that Reid expected Flo to slot into the role of veteran Niall Quinn (who retired from playing in November) as a tall target-man for long-balls.
 It was not a role he was comfortable with, and he struggled to form a partnership with fellow striker Kevin Phillips.
 When Reid was sacked in October and replaced by Howard Wilkinson, Flo immediately fell out of favour – failing to make the bench for Wilkinson's first game – as Wilkinson publicly called into question the Norwegian's fitness.
 Flo managed to work his way back into the first-team until Wilkinson's dismissal in March.
 His successor, Mick McCarthy failed to give Flo 90 minutes of football in any of the remaining nine games of the season.

 In 33 appearances for Sunderland Flo scored only 6 goals (4 of them in the Premiership) completing only 11 of the 23 league games he started.
 Sunderland were relegated to Division One, and with massive debts were forced to sell or release most players on high wages.
 Flo played one League Cup game in the 2003–04, but in the autumn of 2003 he was given a free transfer.